alelavelli/rust-fullstack-web-application/README.md

 - `remove_logged_user`: clear the local storage and the app context object from the current user
 - `set_logged_user_info_from_storage`: reads from the local storage the auth information, then performs an API request to get the trusted actual user information and updates the app context object with them

-> Important note: we aware that upading the context object will trigger the rendering of the entire application component since it is in the `ContextProvider` block.
+> Important note: we aware that updating the context object will trigger the rendering of the entire application component since it is in the `ContextProvider` block.
 > For this reason, the method to set the logged user info is done once by the `App` component.

 ### ApiService